LivioAlvarenga/Template-Api-Rest-Node-Docker-Prisma/README.md

-  "test": "vitest run", // Run all tests without watch "test:watch": "vitest", // Run all tests with watch "test:coverage": "vitest run --coverage", // Run all tests with coverage },
+  "test": "vitest run", // Run all tests without watch "test:watch": "vitest", // Run all tests with watch "test:coverage": "vitest run --coverage", // Run all tests with coverage "test:ui": "vitest --ui", // Run all tests with ui },
 ```